 Although many people use the terms competency and skill interchangeably, these two words mean very different things, especially in the corporate learning space.
 When you’re training, evaluating or hiring an employee, you shouldn’t look only at their skills.
-They also need the right knowledge, attitudes and behaviors—the required competencies—to be successful in their job.
+They also need the right knowledge, attitudes and behaviours—the required competencies—to be successful in their job.

 At the end of the day, you can’t have one without the other.
 Skills are about equipping people with tools.
 Competencies are about making sure they know when, where and how to use them.
-Together, they help people, departments and organizations achieve business goals.
+Together, they help people, departments and organisations achieve business goals.

 Let’s dive deeper into the differences between competencies and skills and why they matter.